An ordering for the strength of functional dependence: Dependence measures generated by

 \section{Dependence measures generated by \(\preccurlyeq_{ccx}\)}

-In this section, we use the conditional convex order to generate new dependence measures.
-While convexity guarantees that information monotonicity is inherited from \(\leq_{ccx}\) to the corresponding dependence measure, the zero-independence and max-functionality properties require additional regularity conditions; compare \cite{Ansari-LFT-2023,Figalli-2025}.
+In this section, we use the conditional convex order to construct dependence measures based on conditional distribution functions, Wasserstein distances, and monotone rearrangements.
+These three classes correspond to the three equivalences in Theorem \ref{propcharS}.
+The resulting dependence measures inherit information monotonicity and invariance properties from \(\preccurlyeq_{ccx}\).
+The zero-independence and max-functionality property require some regularity conditions based on convexity; see \cite{Ansari-LFT-2023,Figalli-2025}.
 We further provide simple conditions under which these dependence measures characterize conditional independence.
+As noted in Remark \ref{remnorm}\,\ref{remnorm2}, \(\preccurlyeq_{ccx}\) also underlies the kernel partial correlation \cite{deb2020b} for a linear kernel.

+Throughout, we assume \(Y\) to be non-degenerate so that the proposed dependence measures attain at least two distinct values; if \(Y\) were degenerate, it would be both independent of \(\XX\) and perfectly dependent on \(\XX\), contradicting zero-independence and max-functionality.